-Our probate solicitors have years of experience in administering estates and applying for Probate.
+Our probate solicitors have years of experience in administering estates and applying for probate.
 We will manage the process for you in a straight-forward, practical manner so you can concentrate on your family.
 From the initial probate application to the final transfer of assets, we’ll be by your side.